Yacht racing: Offshore

 The Vic-Maui Yacht Race runs from Victoria, Canada to Lahaina, Hawaii — a distance of 2,308 nautical miles ((4,274 km)).
 The race was started in 1965 and is held every other year.
 It is the longest of the Pacific-Hawaii races.

 The Transpacific Yacht Race (Transpac) starts off Point Fermin (San Pedro, near Los Angeles) and ends off Diamond Head Lighthouse in Honolulu — a distance of around 2225 nmi.
 It is one of yachting's premier offshore races, attracting entrants from all over the world.
 Started in 1906, the race is organized by the Transpacific Yacht Club.

 Fastnet was established in 1924 with 7 boats.
-The race covers approximately 600 miles starting at Cowes on the Isle of Wight, rounding Fastnet rock on the southern coast of Ireland, and finishing at Plymouth.
+The race covers approximately 600 miles starting at Cowes on the Isle of Wight, rounding Fastnet rock on the southern coast of Ireland, and finishing at Cherbourg, France.
+Until 2019, the race finished at Plymouth.

 The Tour De France A La Voile was established in 1978 with 20 boats.
 The race parallels the cycling event and takes place along France's three coasts: English Channel, Atlantic Ocean, and the Mediterranean.
 It covers over 1000 miles.

 The Sydney to Hobart Yacht Race was established in 1945.
-This Australian race runs from Sydney, New South Wales to Hobart, Tasmania — a distance of over 682 nmi.
+This Australian race runs from Sydney to Hobart, Tasmania — a distance of over 682 nmi.

-The Melbourne to Hobart Westcoaster race runs 440 nm, across the Bass Strait, down the rugged West Coast of Tasmania, around the southernmost tip of Australia, and up the Derwent River to the finish in Hobart.

 The Newport to Bermuda race started in 1906.
 It runs from Newport, Rhode Island to Bermuda.

 The Chicago Yacht Club Race to Mackinac was founded in 1898 with five boats.
 The race runs over 300 miles, from Chicago to Mackinac Island on the northern tip of the lower peninsula of Michigan.

 The Marblehead to Halifax race was founded in 1905.
 The race runs for over 360 miles, from Marblehead, Massachusetts to Halifax, Nova Scotia.

-The Coastal Classic, started in 1982, is New Zealand's premiere fleet race.
+The Coastal Classic, started in 1982, is held in New Zealand.
 At about 125 miles, it is shorter than most offshore races.
 It runs north from Auckland to Russell, which is at the northern tip of New Zealand's North Island.

-The San Fernando race, started in 1975 with six yachts, runs a distance of 500 miles between Hong Kong and the Philippines.

-The Governor's Cup, started in 1996 with 15 yachts, runs a distance of 1700 miles between Simon's Town in South Africa and St. Helena in the South Atlantic.

-The Regata del Sol al Sol was established in 1968.
-This race runs 500 nautical miles, from the St. Petersburg Yacht Club in St. Petersburg, Florida to Isla Mujeres, Mexico, a small island 8 miles Northeast of Cancún in the Caribbean Sea.
-Typically, two dozen or more boats from all over the Gulf of Mexico compete, with LOA ranging from 35 to 80 feet.